Summary Report for:

 51-3023.00 - Slaughterers and Meat Packers

-Work in slaughtering, meat packing, or wholesale establishments performing precision functions involving the preparation of meat.
+Perform nonroutine or precision functions involving the preparation of large portions of meat.
 Work may include specialized slaughtering tasks, cutting standard or premium cuts of meat for marketing, making sausage, or wrapping meats.
+Work typically occurs in slaughtering, meat packing, or wholesale establishments.

 - Remove bones, and cut meat into standard cuts in preparation for marketing.

 - Sever jugular veins to drain blood and facilitate slaughtering.

 - Tend assembly lines, performing a few of the many cuts needed to process a carcass.